9th FEBRUARY 2019

 Writefree Women's Group @ KSP Writing Centre.

-Those well-formed but needing concentration:
+Those stories, sitting on the computer, well-formed but needing concentration:

 The Little Cricket - a true Czech tale from family

 The Green Book of Short Stories

 The House on Redhill Corner - novella

 The Games Fairies Play - 5 children's books

 AND ...
 Doors of Prague - the Czech currently being edited